 |Title:||Head Men's and Women's Swim Coach/ Aquatics Director|

-Paul Waas, Jr. is in his fifth year at the helm of the CUA swim
+Paul Waas, Jr. is in his sixth year at the helm of the CUA swim

 teams.
 He serves a dual role at Catholic University as the men's